 - Integration of leadership development and spiritual formation

-- Learning through ongoing relational networks and coaching that encourage lifelong learning, accountability, and personal integrity - a process not a program
+- Learning through on-going relational networks and coaching that encourage lifelong learning, accountability and personal integrity (it’s a process not a program)

-- Enabling leaders to see how God has worked in their lives and uniquely shaped them so that they can clearly articulate a personal vision and values for life and ministry
+- Helping leaders to see how the Lord has worked in our lives and uniquely shaped us.
+We will be able to clearly articulate our vision and values for life and work

-- Reproducibility - giving leaders tools for developing others in their mission organizations and home churches
+- Reproducibility - giving leaders tools for developing others in their mission organizations and national church leaders